validatedpatterns/docs/building-vps/structure.md

 Sometimes an Operator and/or the Helm charts still leave some work to be done with regard to final configuration.
 When extra code is needed to deploy then that extra code is placed in the `scripts` directory.
 The majority of the time a consumer of a validated pattern will only use this code through the existing automation. i.e. The `Makefile` or OpenShift GitOps will make use of these scripts.
 So if there is extra *massaging* required for your application, but the scripts in here and try to run them from within the automation.

 ## Applications and `values-` files
+Helm uses `values.yaml` files to pass values into charts.
+Values in the `values.yaml` file can be overriden in the following ways:
+1. By a `values.yaml` file in the parent directory
+1. By a values file passed into the `helm <install/upgrade>` command using `-f`
+1. By specifying an override individual value in the the `helm` command with `--set`

+For more information on values files and their usage see the [values files section](https://helm.sh/docs/chart_template_guide/values_files/) of the Helm documentaion.

-This section is meant as an introduction to the `values-` files.
+This section is meant as an introduction to the `values-` files that the framework uses to override values int he chart templates.
 In the Getting Started pages there will be more specific usage details.

 There are three types of `value-` files.
 1. `values-global.yaml`